Missing man found deceased in St. Mary's County

 The Charles County Sheriff’s Office announced last week that they were seeking the public’s help locating Ronnie David Tippett, 29, who was reported missing on July 13, according to a recent press release.

-According to St. Mary's County Sheriff spokesman Jason Babcock, Tippett's body was discovered behind the Food Lion in Charlotte Hall on Friday night.
+According to St. Mary’s sheriff’s office spokesperson Jason Babcock, Tippett’s body was discovered behind the Food Lion in Charlotte Hall on Friday night.
+He was found by his family members who were actively searching for him, according to the spokesperson.
+Police are unsure how long his body has been there.

+Babcock said there were no signs of foul play and Tippett’s death is still being investigated by the St. Mary’s sheriff’s office.

+In his obituary, Tippett’s family recalled him as a warm, loving man.
+His young son, with whom he shared the same first name, was described as “the light in his eyes, the beat in his heart.”